Six dead in pre-dawn raid on Ivory Coast military camp

 While Ouattara, now president, has managed to improve security in most of the country, efforts to remove from circulation thousands of weapons left over from the conflict have faltered and sporadic violence persists.

-"Of course there are some remaining pockets of insecurity, but they are the object of our total attention," Ouattara said in a televised address Monday night, on the eve of Ivory Coast's independence day celebrations.

-"I have given the order to fight without mercy against those whose objective is to create a psychosis and feeling of insecurity in the country...We want security to reign everywhere."

-There has been an escalation in armed attacks in recent months, mainly in the country's cocoa-rich west, long the scene of ethnic violence and score-settling linked to disputes over land ownership.
+There has been an escalation in armed attacks, mainly in the country's cocoa-rich west, long the scene of ethnic violence and score-settling linked to disputes over land ownership.

 At least five soldiers were killed when gunmen fired on a police station and army roadblock on Sunday in Abidjan's Yopougon neighbourhood, a former Gbagbo bastion.

-(Additional reporting and writing by Joe Bavier; Editing by David Lewis and Michael Roddy)
+(Additional reporting and writing by Joe Bavier; Editing by David Lewis and Mark Heinrich)